-The goals for collaborative care focused on chronic pain are improved function, increased quality of life, and greater patient autonomy rather than pain relief.1 The workgroup strove to define areas within collaborative care unique to chronic pain while also developing a system to recognize and limit the transition from acute and subacute pain to chronic pain.
-Ideally, both acute and chronic pain will be managed and treated over time using a systems approach to allow patients to stay within primary care supported by the minimum standards of collaborative care including: patient identification and population management, a care team, a care management function, basing treatments in evidence-based care, and patient-centered supported self-management.
+The goals for collaborative care focused on chronic pain with life activity impacts are improved function, increased quality of life, and greater patient autonomy rather than a predominate focus on pain relief.
+The workgroup strove to define areas within collaborative care unique to chronic pain with life activity impacts while also developing a system to recognize and limit the transition from acute and subacute pain to chronic pain with life activity impacts.
+Ideally, both acute and chronic pain with life activity impacts will be managed and treated over time using a systems approach to allow patients to stay within primary care supported by the minimum standards of collaborative care including: patient identification and population management, a care team, a care management function, basing treatments in evidenceinformed care, and patientcentered supported selfmanagement.